nhdr2020/bihmap/README.md

 # Map of Bosnia Herzegovina
+This is the repository for the NHDR 2020 map application.
+The repository is connected to the `heroku` app at https://bihmap.herokuapp.com/BiH.
+Whenever a modification is made to this repository, the `heroku` app is automatically recompiled and reloaded.
+So, please wait a couple of minutes after a modification and reload the app.

 ## Files
 The top level files `Procfile` and `Requirements.txt` are configuration files for the heroku application.
 You don't need to modify these files.
 The code and the data sits in the folder `BiH`.